iWriteGigs

 Question #13

-B twice that of a normal-weight person of similar height.
+B lower than those of a normal-weight person of similar height.

-C lower than those of a normal-weight person of similar height.
+C much greater than those of a normal-weight person of similar height.

-D much greater than those of a normal-weight person of similar height.
+D not much greater than those of a normal-weight person of similar height.

 Question #18